TheFuZiOnZz/Research-Dashboard/Political Positions/Criminal Justice Policy/Death Penalty.md

-- A 2003 report found that
+- A 2003 report found that:
     - `Cases in which the death penalty was sought and imposed could cost about 70% more than cases in which the death penalty wasn’t sought.
 The estimated median cost of a case in which the death sentence was given was $1.2 million, compared to the same estimated costs for a non-death penalty case of about $740,000.` - [Costs Incurred for Death Penalty Cases: A K-GOAL Audit of the Department of Corrections](https://web.archive.org/web/20151109015151/http://www.kslpa.org/assets/files/reports/04pa03a.pdf)
 - A 2004 report found that in Tennessee, death penalty trials cost an average of 48% more than the average cost of trials in which prosecutors seek life imprisonment.
 [Tennessee’s Death Penalty: Costs and Consequences, Comptroller of the Treasury Office of Research, 2004](http://www.deathpenaltyinfo.org/documents/deathpenalty.pdf)
 - A 2008 report found that in Maryland death penalty cases cost 3 times more than non-death penalty cases, or $3 million for a single case.
 [The Cost of the Death Penalty in Maryland, Roman et al., 2008](https://www.urban.org/sites/default/files/publication/31526/411625-The-Cost-of-the-Death-Penalty-in-Maryland.PDF)